 - Know Your Plumbing Flow Rate

 If your plumbing flow rate is lower than the filter pressure, the chances of your pipes bursting or leaking increases.
-And, if your plumbing flow rate is higher than the filter, you will have low water pressure and reduce the lifespan of your whole house filter.
+If your plumbing flow rate is higher than the filter, you will have low water pressure and reduce your whole house filter’s lifespan.

 - Consider The Life and Certification of The Filter System